 View Profile Page

-Dr. Cortni Borgerson is an anthropologist, conservation biologist, and National Geographic Explorer.
-Her work explores why people choose to hunt endangered species and looks at how this hunting affects human health and wildlife conservation.
+Dr. Cortni Borgerson is an anthropologist, primatologist, conservation biologist, and National Geographic Explorer.
+Her work explores why people choose to hunt endangered species and looks at how this hunting affects human health and lemur and other wildlife conservation.
 Dr. Borgerson’s recent research has demonstrated the importance of understanding human incentives when designing conservation policy.
 Subsistence hunting and child malnutrition are widespread in rural Madagascar, and a household’s food security can often best predicts whether or not they decide to trap endangered primates.
 In some of her study communities, as much as three-quarters of the meat they eat, and half of their protein and iron, comes from forest animals - demonstrating how much healthy food systems and ecosystems depend on one another.
 Therefore, Dr. Cortni Borgerson is working hard to better understand and improve both conservation and public health outcomes in areas of high biodiversity, so that we may simultaneously support forests and the endangered species and human communities who live within them.

 2015-2017.
 Postdoctoral Fellow, Harvard University.